pcingola/SnpEff/src/docs/se_buildingdb.md

 CSD checking output.
 When run using the `-v` (verbose) command line option, for each transcript in the FASTA file, SnpEff will output one character

 - `+`: OK, the CDS sequence matches the one predicted by SnpEff
 - `.`: Missing transcript.
 SnpEff could not find the transcript ID from the FASTA file.
 This might indicate a problem parsing the FASTA file header to find the
 - `*`: Error.
 The CDS sequence from inferred from SnpEff's database and the one provided in the CDS file do not match.

 After these line a "Summary statistics" line shows the total number of FASTA entries checked, as well as the number of errors (and a percentage), e.g.:

 ```
 CDS check:	GRCh38.86	OK: 94384	Warnings: 22766	Not found: 103618	Errors: 0	Error percentage: 0.0%
 ```

+!!! warning
     As a "rule of the thumb", you should not get more than 2% or 3% of errors.

+!!! info
-Debugging.
-You can run SnpEff using `-d` (debug) command line option to get detailed messages for each CDS sequence comparison.
+    **Debugging:** You can run SnpEff using `-d` (debug) command line option to get detailed messages for each CDS sequence comparison.
     The message shows the transcript ID, CDS sequence inferred by SnpEff's, and the CDS sequence from the FASTA file, as well as the places where they differ.

 ### Checking Protein sequences